CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Compiler Architecture

 To fully understand the swift's compiler architecture and its process let us have a look at the documentation provided by [swift.org](https://swift.org/swift-compiler/#compiler-architecture) and do some practical examples out of it.
+(TODO: reword out of it)

-The following image describes the swiftc architecture.
-It consists of 7 steps, which are explained in subchapters.
+The following image describes the `swiftc` architecture.
+It consists of seven steps, which are explained in subchapters.

 ![Swiftc Architecture](assets/swiftc_arch.png)

 For demonstration purposes, I prepared two simple swift source code files.
-First, employee.swift and second main.swift. employee.swift is a standalone source code while main.swift requires the Employee being linked to it as a library.
-All compiler steps are explained on the employee.swift but in the end, the employee source code will be created as a library that the main file will consume and use.
+First, `employee.swift` and second `main.swift`.
+The file `employee.swift` is standalone source code while `main.swift` requires the Employee being linked to it as a library.
+All compiler steps are explained on the `employee.swift` but in the end, the employee source code will be created as a library that the main file will consume and use.

 `employee.swift`

 ```swift
 import Foundation